Scout24/sqlstyle.guide/README.md

 ### Reserved words

-Always use uppercase for the (https://www.drupal.org/docs/develop/coding-standards/list-of-sql-reserved-words)[reserved keywords] like `SELECT` and `WHERE`.
+Always use uppercase for the [reserved keywords] (https://www.drupal.org/docs/develop/coding-standards/list-of-sql-reserved-words) like `SELECT` and `WHERE`.

 It is best to avoid the abbreviated keywords and use the full length ones where available (prefer `ABSOLUTE` to `ABS`).